eideasy/loginnodejs/README.md

 For beginners only, sorry coders!

 * Open terminal, login to your server
-* Upload the files from repository  with command
+* Get the files from repository  with command
 ```
 #!bash